 What is the German Underground Hospital?

 The German Underground Hospital and Bunker is the largest WWII structure in the Channel Islands at 75,000 feet.
-The maze of tunnels below ground level would be completely unknown except the large concrete entrance.
-This complex underground was not initially built for hospital purposes, but was used as a shelter for a machine gun company.
+The maze of tunnels below ground level would be completely unknown except for the large concrete entrance.
+This complex underground structure was not initially built for hospital purposes, but was used as a shelter for a machine gun company.
 It wasn’t until 1944 that the decision and transformation were made to turn the tunnels into the Underground Hospital.

 This is a fascinating place to visit when you are in Guernsey but we would recommend that even if you visit on a warm Summer’s day, it’s cold in the tunnels so bring something warm to wear.

 The history in Guernsey is phenomenal and if you are planning to visit many of the sites you may be as well pay for a Discovery pass.
 This is an annual pass that gives you unlimited seasonal entry to Castle Cornet, Guernsey Museum and Art Gallery, Fort Grey and the German Naval Signals Headquarters.

 It costs £18 and all children under 18 who are accompanying will go for free.
 You can buy the pass from a number of different places, including Castle Cornet, Guernsey Museum at Candie, and Beau Sejour Leisure Centre.

 How to get to the German Underground Hospital?

 The German Underground Hospital is located in the Saint Andrew Parish of Guernsey.
 It most easily accessed by car however it is also accessible by bus.
 As mentioned above, the maze of tunnels are barely visible from the surface, however there are sign posts so you shouldn’t miss it.
 There is a large car parking area on the left and the entrance to the underground hospital will be on your right.

 Bus route 71

 Why Should I go to the German Underground Hospital?